 BMAC is obtained intra-operatively, while under anesthesia, from bone marrow that is removed from a bone region.
-BMAC is rich in stem cells, which produce proteins and growth factors necessary for healing and reducing inflammation.
+BMAC is rich in cells, which produce proteins and growth factors necessary for healing and reducing inflammation.
 It does not increase surgical time, prolong recovery, or require extra sutures.

 Adipose tissue, or fat cells, have remarkable healing and regenerative properties.
 They are typically obtained from your waist, processed to remove impurities and inflammatory components, and then injected at the site of injury.

 While BMAC and PRP are innovative and effective treatment plans, they are not covered by insurance carriers and are typically denied as investigational or non-covered.
 As a result, Midwest Orthopaedics at Rush offers it as an out-of-pocket expense and assists the fees by applying a 20% discount.
 See individual pricing below:

 (One joint) Base BMAC Preparation Fee: $3,750